department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 When the VBA Regional Office (RO) receives your Notice of Disagreement (NOD), you'll be able to check the status of your appeal on Vets.gov.

-<a class="usa-button-primary" href="/track-claims">Track your appeal</a>
+<a class="usa-button-primary" href="/track-claims">Track Your Appeal</a>
 </div>

 <h3>Appeals Process Overview</h3>
 <p>
 After VBA has made a decision on your claim, if you disagree with the outcome, you can file an appeal for some or all of the issues you were seeking benefits for in your claim.
 </p>
-<p>The process has many steps that can repeat themselves.
-At any time in the process, VA can issue a decision on part or all of your appeal, but in general an appeal follows these steps:</p>
+<p><strong>The process has many steps that can repeat themselves.</strong> At any time in the process, VA can issue a decision on part or all of your appeal, but in general an appeal follows these steps:</p>

 <ul class="vertical-list-group more-bottom-cushion">
   <li class="list-group-item">